Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Deligne--Mostow orbifolds

 What we exploit is that there are many instances where one can find a pair $(\mu, \nu)$ such that $\calO_\nu$ is both a geodesic suborbifold and a quotient space of $\calO_\mu$, and the associated composition

 is the identity.
 In other words, $\calO_\mu$ admits a holomorphic \emph{retraction} onto $\calO_\nu$.

-Let $X$ be a connected manifold, $Y$ a submanifold, and $f : X \to Y$ be a retraction.
-The induced map on fundamental groups $f_*$ then has $f_*|_{\pi_1(Y)} = \mathrm{id}_{\pi_1(Y)}$.
-From this, one can easily prove the following by elementary covering space theory.
+We will need to lift retractions to finite covering spaces, and must work in the category of (Riemannian) orbifolds and their orbifold fundamental groups (see \cite[III.1]{Bridson--Haefliger}).
+Let $X$ be a connected orbifold, $Y$ a suborbifold, and $f : X \to Y$ be a retraction of orbifolds.
+The induced map on (orbifold) fundamental groups $f_*$ then must satisfy